Aaron's Beard; or,

 Are shadows of his wisedome."-Henry Vaughan

-As a native wildflower of Bulgaria & Turkey, Aaron's Beard is not at all likely to have been a source of the actual consecrating oil of the priestly class.
-The species gained its association not for the sake of its extracts, but because the large five-petaled brightly golden flower has the most awesome fuzzy stamens, like a yellow fluff, quite like a tuft of hair, or a beard.
-Its flowering strength can be awesome.
+As a native wildflower of Bulgaria & Turkey, it is not at all likely to have been a source of the actual consecreting oil of the priestly class.
+The species gained its association not for the sake of its extracts, but because the large five-petalled brightly golden flower has the most awesome fuzzy stamins, like a yellow fluff, quite like a tuft of hair, or a beard.

 The leaves are a bright light green, paler with a netting pattern on the underside.
 It is evergreen here in temperate zone 8, but will die back in winter in cold climates, nevertheless doing very well down to zone 5.
 The second photo shows it early in May before its buds are particularly swollen, showing how pleasant it can be as a creeping shrub even apart from its blooming season.
 The third photo shows the rapidly developing buds later in May.